How We Test Software

 What We Evaluate

-• Performance and reliability — speed, stability, crash frequency, and handling of large files
+- Performance and reliability — speed, stability, crash frequency, and handling of large or complex files

-• Output quality — the quality of the final result: video export, transcription accuracy, audio fidelity
+- Output quality — the quality of the final result: video export, transcription accuracy, audio fidelity, compression ratio

-• Pricing and value — whether the cost is proportionate to the capability
+- Pricing and value — whether the cost is proportionate to the capability, including free tier limitations and annual vs monthly pricing

-• Workflow efficiency — how well the tool integrates into a broader production stack
+- Workflow efficiency — how well the tool integrates into a broader production stack and reduces manual steps

-• Support and documentation — quality of help resources and response times
+- Support and documentation — quality of help resources, response times, and community infrastructure

 Testing Scenarios